 The Lepide Data Security Platform is designed to give you the visibility you need to accurately assess the state of your organization’s security posture.
 Any time privileged accounts or sensitive data are accessed and used in a way that is not typical for a given user, a real-time alert is sent to the administrator’s inbox or mobile device.
 At the click of a mouse, you can generate detailed reports that can be delivered to your insurance provider to demonstrate your compliance efforts and to give them reassurance that you have the necessary controls in place to keep your data secure.

-If you’d like to see how the Lepide Data Security Platform can help you reduce your cyber insurance premiums, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you reduce your cyber insurance premiums, schedule a demo with one of our engineers.